andreigalit/CS2-Madera-Madriaga-Project/README.md

 Notifies students on deadlines and organizes tasks.

 ## Features
-- Enter needed task and due date
+- [Task Manager] Allows users to add, edit, and delete their daily tasks.
+Each task can include a title, description, and due date.
-- Organize the tasks in order of date
+- [Task Editing and Updating] Enables users to modify existing tasks if deadlines or priorities change.
-- Notifies student when deadlines are close and on the day of the deadlines
+- [Search and Filter Function] Lets users find tasks by keywords for easy navigation.

 ## How to run the program
 1. Make sure you have Python installed.